sunainag/TestGitHub/README.md

 use an element collection to persist a Collection of value types.
 You just need to annotate the attribute with @ElementCollection and the persistence provider will persist the elements of the Collection in an additional database table.
 The element collection might seem easier to use than an entity with a one-to-many association.
 But it has one major drawback: The elements of the collection have no id and Hibernate can’t address them individually.
 When you execute this code, Hibernate performs 2 SELECT statements to read the Author entity and the associated phoneNumbers.
 Then I add the second phoneNumber to the element collection.
 And Hibernate updates the Author entity, drops all associated phoneNumbers and inserts a new record for each phoneNumber.
+@CollectionTable
+will join the two tables for the given primary and foreign key.